 - Retinopathy (Disease of the retina of the eye that can lead to blindness.)

-The epidemic has been growing for many years, and yet nothing “experts” do seem to be working; nothing they try reverses diabesity.
+The epidemic has been growing for many years, and yet nothing “experts” do seems to be working; nothing they try reverses diabesity.
 That’s because the majority of experts and health officials are focusing on the wrong things.
 For the past 30 years, they have been treating the symptoms and not the cause of diabesity.
 And they have frequently been treating these symptoms with medications, which only makes the health problems worse.

 Here are some of the treatments doctors prescribe for the most common symptoms of diabesity.

 Most of these drugs have bothersome or distressing side effects.
-Plus, you really can’t take a medication for one problem without affecting other systems in your body.
+Plus, you really can’t take medication for one problem without affecting other systems in your body.
 Why take the risk of creating more health problems for yourself when these solutions aren’t even addressing the real, underlying cause of diabesity?

-Causes of Diabesity
+Causes of diabesity

 Though there is a genetic component to diabesity, it is not enough to play a major role in this epidemic.